Gary Peters: Elections

 After a failed attempt in 1990, Peters was elected to the Michigan Senate to represent the Oakland County-based 14th district in November 1994.
-He was reelected in 1998 and served until 2002, stepping down then due to the state's term limits.
-Peters was succeeded in the 14th district by Gilda Jacobs.
+The district is one of the most diverse state Senate districts – containing nearly every racial, ethnic, and religious group in Michigan.
+It includes the cities of Pontiac, Bloomfield Hills, Southfield, and Oak Park in southeastern Oakland County.
+Peters was reelected in 1998 and served until 2002, stepping down then due to the state's term limits.
+He was succeeded by Gilda Jacobs.

 Tenure

-The 14th district is one of the most diverse state Senate districtscontaining nearly every racial, ethnic, and religious group in Michigan.
-Located in southeastern Oakland County, it includes the cities of Pontiac, Bloomfield Hills, Southfield, and Oak Park.

 Peters was chosen by his Democratic colleagues to chair his party's caucus.
 He was also a member of the Michigan Law Revision Commission and served on the Michigan Sentencing Commission.
 Both the Michigan State House of Representatives and the Senate passed a bill sponsored by Peters which banned any new wells under the state waters of the Great Lakes except in case of a state energy emergency.
 The bill passed into law without the signature of Governor John Engler.

-Committee assignments

 Peters served as the vice chairman of the Senate Finance, Education, Judiciary and Economic Development Committees.
 He was also a member of the Natural Resources and the Mental Health and Human Services Committee.

-2002 statewide elections
+Statewide elections

-In his final year as a member of the Michigan Senate, Peters was a candidate for governor and later for Attorney General.
-As the Democratic nominee for attorney general, he lost in November 2002 to Republican Mike Cox by about 5,200 votesless than a 0.17 percent margin.
-Peters decided not to contest the election results despite reported irregularities.
-Several mistakes were reportedly found during analysis, including a precinct in Dearborn which recorded Peters with 96 votes when he actually had 396.
-The race was the closest statewide contest in Michigan since the 1950 gubernatorial race.
+In 2002, Peters was a candidate for governor and later for Attorney General.

+As the Democratic nominee for attorney general, he lost the 2002 election to Republican nominee Mike Cox by about 5,200 votes, a 0.17% margin.
+Peters decided not to contest the result despite reported irregularities.
+Several mistakes were reportedly found during analysis, including a precinct in Dearborn that recorded Peters with 96 votes when he actually had 396.
+The race was Michigan's closest statewide contest since the 1950 gubernatorial race.

-Michigan Governor Jennifer Granholm appointed Peters as the Michigan Lottery commissioner on April 9, 2003.
+In 2003, Michigan Governor Jennifer Granholm appointed Peters as the Michigan Lottery commissioner.